MarkHaoxiang/mvp-score-modelling/presentation.md

 Similar analysis can be applied to inpainting, where HHT is an identity matrix, and colorisation, which can be seen as super-resolution with can extra upscaling step.

-TODO:
-Quick slide on face merging?

-Yes!

 ---

-Deblurring is a bit different.
+Deblurring is distinct.
 In deblurring, each element in the original image $x$ can influence multiple elements in the blurred image $Hx$.
 As a result, $HH^T$ cannot be orthogonally transformed to a diagonal matrix, which means that $p_i(y|x_i)$ can't be approximated as an i.i.d gaussian.

-However, we can try to find the moore penrose pseudoinverse, which can be found using the single value decomposition of H.
+However, we can use the single value decomposition of H to find the Moore Penrose Pseudoinverse.

 To find SVD of H, we consider a 9 by 9 uniform blurring kernel, we can separate the blurring matrix H into A_r and A_c, which apply 1D bluring kernels on the rows and columns.